JKBoy2244/Clock-App/README.md

 # Benefits

-- This app is extremely efficient to use as it has all 195 countries stored under 1 database and you can search any country up in literally one second or switch from country to country and just within 1 second, it will display all times and all live times at the same time immediately.
+- This app is extremely efficient to use as it has all 195 countries and all respective cities of each country particularly stored and you can search any country up in literally one second or switch from country to country and just within 1 second, it will display all times and all live times at the same time immediately and accurately.